nortonandrews/kikoeru/README.md

 - Look for new works and add them to the database
 - Remove works which have been deleted from disk since last scan

-It is important to note that the scanner is *not* recursive.
-That is to say, inside of the `rootDir` directory, every folder must contain a single work.
-If your works are inside a subdirectory for circle/VA or anything like that, the scanner will not find them.
-However, subdirectories *inside* a work are fine.
+It is important to note that the scanner has a configurable maximum recursion depth.
+However, subdirectories *inside* a work do not count towards the maximum.
 For example, assuming `rootDir` is `/mnt/Voice/`:
 ```bash
 # OK - This work will be detected correctly:
 /mnt/Voice/[Atelier Honey] 雨恋女の子守唄 (RJ136105)/